eserlxl/nextVersion/doc/TAG_MANAGEMENT.md

 # Git Tag Management Guide

-This guide provides comprehensive instructions and best practices for managing Git tags within the `vglog-filter` project.
+This guide provides comprehensive instructions and best practices for managing Git tags within the `next-version` project.
 Proper tag management is crucial for maintaining a clean repository, accurately tracking releases, and ensuring consistency with our semantic versioning strategy.

 ## Table of Contents